VoHieu2402/PGPortfolio_VNStocks/README.md

 - <b>Simplistic Market State Representation:</b> This project utilizes historical Close-High-Low (CHL) data for each stock to represent the market state, without considering relationships between stocks.
 Real markets are more intricate, necessitating the inclusion of additional features such as news, social sentiment, timing, economic and financial health of companies, etc. Moreover, an ideal representation should capture spatial and temporal relationships between stocks, where Graph Neural Networks (GNN) can be a suitable choice for market embedding.

 - <b>Outdated Deep Learning Models:</b> The project architecture draws inspiration from Jiang et al. in 2017, employing a 1D CNN.
 Given the evolving landscape since 2017, exploring state-of-the-art deep learning approaches such as LSTM or Transformer is recommended for enhanced capabilities in capturing temporal dynamics.

-- <b>Limited Applicability to The Real World:</b> The Vietnamese stock trading system enforces a T+2 settlement cycle, meaning the transfer of securities and funds occurs two business days after the trade date.
-Any real-world application for the Vietnam stock market should integrate algorithms to effectively handle this settlement cycle requirement.

 ## Disclaimer